hyperledger-labs/Scorex/examples/README.md

 This will create and run a node with the given settings.
 To create and run more nodes, repeat the steps above using the other setting files (e.g. `settings2.conf`, `settings3.conf`, ...) in the `src/main/resources/` folder.

-Use `testnet-twins.conf` to create a node that connects to a public testnet.
-(FIXME: testnet peer is unreachable...)

 _Note to MacOS users:_ The 127.0.0.X loopback addresses (for X > 1) are disabled by default in MacOS.
 Therefore, the creation of nodes with `settingsX.conf` (for X > 1) fails.
 To prevent the failure, [enable the addresses](https://superuser.com/questions/458875/how-do-you-get-loopback-addresses-other-than-127-0-0-1-to-work-on-os-x?noredirect=1&lq=1).